Australian leader urges Facebook to lift its news blockade

 Australian leader urges Facebook to lift its news blockadeNew

-CANBERRA, Australia (AP) — Australia’s prime minister has urged Facebook to lift its blockade of Australian users and return to the negotiating table with news publishing businesses.
-Prime Minister Scott Morrison described Facebook’s decision to prevent Australians accessing and sharing news as a threat.
+CANBERRA, Australia (AP) — Australia’s prime minister has urged Facebook to lift its ban on news access for Australian users and return to the negotiating table with news publishing businesses.
+Prime Minister Scott Morrison described Facebook’s decision to prevent Australians from accessing and sharing news as a threat.
 Morrison says other countries will follow Australia’s example in making Facebook and Google pay for journalism.
 Treasurer Josh Frydenberg had a telephone conversation with Facebook chief executive Mark Zuckerberg after the blockade began on Thursday and again on Friday.
-They will talk again at the weekend to discuss Facebook’s concerns about Australia’s proposed law to make digital giants pay for journalism.
+They are to talk again over the weekend to discuss Facebook’s concerns about Australia’s proposed law to make digital giants pay for journalism.